pedroandreou/Cypriot-LLM/README.md

 <br>

 Typically, the job mechanism is utilized to submit multiple similar jobs that run concurrently.
-This might result in the second job completing faster than the first.
+This might result in the second job completing faster than the first leading to errors.
 However, in our setup, each stage relies on the completion of the previous one.

 <br>

-In other words, do not submit more than a single job at once as it will lead to errors.
+In other words, do not submit more than a single job at once and expect the single submitted job to finish before you execute its successor job.

 <br>